 In terms of a project’s success, these far outrank more technical concerns, such as skills, tools and infrastructure.
 (For example, The Standish Group assigns 20 points to executive management support and 15 to user involvement, while “tools and infrastructure” gets only 1.)

 Why is user involvement 15 times more critical than the right tools?
 Because humans will install and use the technology….and ultimately determine its fate.

-Here’s how to apply these success factors to your next legal tech rollout:
+Here’s how to apply these success factors to your next matter management system rollout.

-- Executive Management Support: Every technology project should have a “sponsor,” a leader who champions the rollout and takes responsibility for its outcome.
-Ideally, for legal tech projects, this would be the general counsel, chief legal officer, director of legal operations or another position of visibility and respect.
+Every legal technology project should have a “sponsor,” a leader who champions the rollout and takes responsibility for its outcome.
+Ideally, for LegalTech projects, this would be the general counsel, chief legal officer, director of legal operations or another position of visibility and respect.

 Deploy your sponsor strategically:

 - Ask the sponsor to articulate to the department (and to other stakeholders, such as IT and Finance) the vision for the project and how it supports the overall legal technology roadmap.
 This will help recruit supporters (and quiet detractors).

 - Provide your sponsor with project milestones; as The Standish Group writes, “executive sponsors need an easy and visual way to measure progress.”
 Establish those milestones – installation, rollout, adoption, et cetera; keep your sponsor updated; and ask him or her to share progress with stakeholders.